Coll & The Cosmos

 We also offer an array of different astronomical equipment to use, from simple binoculars to large astronomical telescopes with ‘Goto’ and wireless Bluetooth capabilities.
 If you have your own telescope, bring it along and we’ll show you how to get the best use from it.
 During the day, we can offer solar observing with close-up views of the sun and its flares, filaments and sun-spots, using our dedicated Hydrogen Alpha and white light solar telescopes.

-In December 2013, Coll was officially designated as a ‘Dark-Sky Community’ by the International Dark-Sky Association, on account of its dark skies and commitment to minimising light pollution.
+In December 2013, Coll was officially designated as a ‘Dark-Sky Community’ by the International Dark-Sky Association, on account of its dark sky and commitment to minimising light pollution.
 We are very fortunate on Coll to have such a unique natural environment which makes it such a fantastic location for stargazing.
 To provide a little context to the meaning of this award, the Isle of Coll was:

 Cosmos Planetarium are based in central Scotland but have collaborated with Coll Bunkhouse to deliver this experience in a location which can truly be described as top-class when it comes to stargazing.

-You can read more about the work of Coll’s Dark Skies group, efforts to minimise light pollution on the island and the application to the International Dark-Sky Association using the following link: Coll – A Dark-Sky Island.
+You can read more about the work of Coll’s Dark Sky group, efforts to minimise light pollution on the island and the application to the International Dark-Sky Association using the following link: Coll – A Dark-Sky Island.

 With the planetarium, even if it’s cloudy during your stay, we can still give you a virtual tour of the night sky, exactly as it should look that evening.
-All of this on the Isle of Coll, a real hidden gem amongst Scotland’s Hebridean islands.
-Now not only can you discover the beauty of the island itself but also experience the wonders of the night sky under some of the darkest skies in Europe.
+All of this takes place on the Isle of Coll, a real hidden gem amongst Scotland’s Hebridean islands.
+Now not only can you discover the beauty of the island itself but also experience the wonders of the night sky under some of the darkest sky in Europe.

 You can view the full timetable for the weekend here: Course Content